fstaudt/helm-values/helm-values-gradle-plugin/README.md

 ### publishJsonSchemas

-Publish generated JSON schemas `values.schema.json` and `global-values.schema.json` to a repository of JSON schemas.
+Publish generated JSON schema `values.schema.json` to a repository of JSON schemas.

 Property `publicationRepository` in plugin extension is mandatory and must be an existing key in repositoryMappings.\
 Property `publishedVersion` can be defined in plugin extension to overwrite version defined in Chart.yaml.